 The EUT must not affect other equipment around it during operation.
 For example, if the unit is producing a transmission at a particular frequency this frequency and all its harmonics must not interfere with any other equipment that works at the same frequency.
-There are some exceptions for fundamental frequencies that are needed to perform product’s operation but any harmonics or noise generated are not allowed.
+There are some exceptions for fundamental frequencies that are needed to perform the product’s operation but any harmonics or noise generated are not allowed.
 Often it’s difficult to assess for radiated emissions before testing but some good practice is to check the unit has the following.

-• Shielded cables
+• Shielded cables for signals

 • No unintentional antennas